Yuliya-Kaleda/GA/XMLLab.md

 You are a data specialist for a movie theater.
 You have been asked to store the movies in an XML file.
 The list must meet the following criteria:

-- the parent of the file should be "movie collection" with the namespace "http://movies.com"
+- the parent of the file should be "movie_collection" with the prefix "collection" and the namespace "http://movies.com"
 - the XML file must have at least 4 movies
 - a movie must have a title and description
 - a movie must have an id attribute